2013 IIHF World Championship: Seeding and groups

 The seeding in the preliminary round is based on the 2012 IIHF World Ranking, which ended at the conclusion of the 2012 IIHF World Championship.
-The teams were grouped according to seeding (in parenthesis is the corresponding world ranking).
+The teams were grouped according to seeding (in parentheses is the corresponding world ranking).
 However, Russia and the Czech Republic swapped their slots between their groups to optimize the seeding for the Finnish-Swedish organizers.